 If you discuss sleep with a clinician, export a concise summary.
 The goal is pattern visibility, not perfect self-diagnosis.

-SleepLedger is built around these constraints: short nightly flow, readable trend context, and exports when needed.
+SleepLedger is built around these constraints: short morning flow, readable trend context, and exports when needed.
+If you want the reasoning behind this approach, read why subjective sleep matters more than another score.